Click here to listen to a reading of this blog:

 This is where eliminating gluten from the diet can help dramatically, also likely helping a leaky gut, since gluten can cause inflammation.
 So, cutting out gluten may also help to relieve brain fog.

-Thyroid Pharmacist Izabella Wentz conducted a survey amongst thyroid patients in May 2015, that showed that 86% of people who went gluten free reported an improvement in digestive symptoms.
-Notably, only 3.5% of the respondents were actually diagnosed with celiac disease, thus it confirms what a lot of thyroid advocates and specialist doctors ahve been saying all along: That you do not have to have celiac disease to benefit from a gluten-free diet!
+Thyroid Pharmacist Izabella Wentz conducted a survey amongst thyroid patients in May 2015, that showed that 86% of people who went gluten-free reported an improvement in digestive symptoms.
+Notably, only 3.5% of the respondents were actually diagnosed with celiac disease, thus it confirms what a lot of thyroid advocates and specialist doctors have been saying all along: That you do not have to have coeliac disease to benefit from a gluten-free diet!

 It is believed that even if you do not have a sensitivity to gluten right now, you can develop it any time later on in life, since we’re very likely to have some kind of adverse effect to gluten eventually if not already, having Hashimoto’s.
 Dr Datis Kharrazian explained this in a seminar I watched for the Healing Hashimoto’s summit, held June 13th-20th 2016.

-If you think you could be sensitive or allergic to gluten, or are just interested in giving gluten-free a try to see if it helps your fatigue, aches and pains, etc. try eliminating it from your diet for at least 3-4 months and keep a log of how you feel.
+If you think you could be sensitive to gluten, or are just interested in giving gluten-free a try to see if it helps your fatigue, aches and pains, etc. try eliminating it from your diet for at least 3-4 months and keep a log of how you feel.
 You should also ideally retest your antibodies, TPOAB and TGAB, to see if they come down.
+You can order these tests online here and here.

 You can click on the hyperlinks in the above post to learn more and see references to information given, but more reading and references can also be found at: